jrenaud90/TidalPy/Documentation/Overview/2_TidalPy_Configurations.md

 # TidalPy Configurations
 TidalPy has many settings and parameters that are set when its first imported.
-These settings can be found in TidalPy's configuration file which can be found:
+These settings can be found in TidalPy's configuration file which can be found in the user's documents settings which vary on operating system.

 **Windows**